 3. Whining because she doesn't like what's happening but feels powerless to get her way:

-Lawrence Cohen says, "When children whine they are feeling powerless.
+Lawrence Cohen, the wonderful author of Playful Parenting, says "When children whine they are feeling powerless.
 If we scold them for whining or refuse to listen to them we increase their feelings of powerlessness.
 If we give in so they will stop whining, we reward that powerlessness.
 But if we relaxedly, playfully, invite them to use a strong voice, we increase their sense of confidence and competence.
 And we find a bridge back to close connection."

 Then, if she keeps whining, you can say playfully "You don't sound like yourself.
 I wonder where your usual strong voice went?"